 Winter weather in the Canadian Rockies can be among the coldest in North America, but you can comfortably enjoy the outdoors if you're properly dressed.
 In order to snowshoe or hike in the snow, you must wear warm winter boots (preferably waterproof) and waterproof breathable pants, jacket and gloves.
-Your clothing should be warm enough to allow you to comfortably remain outside in below freezing conditions for 2–4 hours at a time.
-Layers are encouraged for when we snowshoe.
+We recommend dressing in non-cotton layers warm enough to allow you to comfortably remain outside in below-freezing conditions for 2–4 hours at a time.

 You can't have a winter wonderland without some winter weather.
 During December–March, when our trips run, snow and below-freezing temperatures are likely, and even rain is possible.
 Please know that if we encounter severe weather during the trip that affects our planned activities, your Trip Leaders will find alternate activities that you're sure to enjoy.

 The Best Leaders in Canadian Rockies

 Backroads has the best-qualified people to lead your trip in Canadian Rockies, and our guests back that up, rating our Trip Leaders an average of 9.75 out of 10 for all-around quality of performance.
 Get the facts (and no fluff) on how we recruit and develop the very best people for your trip.

 In Canadian Rockies you head off each morning after choosing among several expertly designed routes—all with detailed directions, mileage and shuttle options.
 Unlike trips with one fixed daily route (or worse, one guide that everyone's obliged to follow), you're free to enjoy the best of the region at your pace, stopping wherever you want to explore further.